INFORMSJoC/2023.0291/README.md

 ## Data

-The datasets used for the numerical study are available in the `data` folder.
+The datasets used for the empirical study are available in the `data` folder.

 ## Replicating